PESACH (PASSOVER)

 According to Jewish law, one must not have any hametz in his or her possession during Pesach.
 To accomplish this, we use up as much hametz as possible before the festival, we thoroughly clean our home, we check our home for hametz and symbolically burn hametz we find, and we recite a formula declaring any hametz that has not been found to be nullified “as the dust of the earth”.
 Finally, we sell any hametz we wish to keep over the festival to a non-Jew so that it will not formally be in our possession.

-Kol Nefesh members and friends are invited to sell their chametz via Rabbi Jonathan Wittenberg, senior rabbi of Masorti Judaism in the UK.
-Here is a link to the online form on the NNLS website appointing Rabbi Wittenberg to act on your behalf in the sale of the hametz.
-The form should be submitted online by 5pm on April 3rd.
+Kol Nefesh members and friends are invited to sell their chametz via Rabbi Josh Wiener, rabbi of Adath Shalom, Paris.
+Here is a link to the online form, appointing Rabbi Weiner to act on your behalf in the sale of the hametz.
+The form should be submitted online by 8pm on April 10th.

 Tefilat Tal (Prayer for Dew)